xantronix/OpenStack-Client/README.md

         - Content-Type

-            Defaults to `application/json`, although some API calls (e.g., a PATCH) expect a different type; the the case of an image update, the expected type is `application/openstack-images-v2.1-json-patch` or some version
+            Defaults to `application/json`, although some API calls (e.g., a PATCH) expect a different type; the case of an image update, the expected type is `application/openstack-images-v2.1-json-patch` or some version
             thereof.